John D. Hamaker: Institute For A Future

 In the mid-1980s, author, and Harvard clinical psychologist, Larry Ephron, set up the U.S. based Institute For A Future and wrote The End: The Coming Ice Age & How We Can Stop It, which examined the theory and themes raised in Hamaker's book citing climatologist Reid Bryson, of the University of Wisconsin: "Breakthrought never come from within the establishment."

 The book specifically examined man's influence on nature and climate change.
 Topics covered included astrophysics, climatology, geology, glaciology, microbiology, paleobotany, paleontology, palynology, plate tectonics, soil remineralization, seismology, soil science, solar physics and human survival.

 Ephron showed how climatologists such as John Gribbin and Stephen Schneider who recognized the connection between global warming and the buildup of snow and ice, saw ice buildup only as a side effect of continued overall warming, rather than linking CO_{2} increase, global warming, ice buildup, glaciation and ice ages, together.
 An exception was Pierre Lehman, a Swiss atmospheric physicist who noted the important link between soil and climate.
 NASA climatologist James Hansen was also noted as saying "it is not certain whether CO_{2} warming will cause the ice sheets to shrink or grow.
 For example, if the ocean warms but the air above the ice sheets remains below freezing, the effect could be increased snowfall, net ice sheet growth."

 In the book, Dave Foreman, Founder of Earth First! wrote: "An ice age is coming, and I welcome it as a much needed cleansing.
 I see no possible solution to our ruination of Earth except for a drastic reduction of the human population."
 Also quoted is S. W. Matthews, assistant editor, National Geographic: "The ice age, which has really not left the planet for two million years, is reasserting itself.
 The warm time... is over.
 The next great return of ice has begun." and Paul Gersper, Professor of Soil Science, University of California: "The actions recommended here are urgently needed to avoid global disaster."

 A film was made of the book called Stopping The Ice Age in 1988, which Ephron co-produced and directed.
 Like the book, it carried endorsements from various scientists and universities including Kenneth Watt, Professor of Environmental Studies, University of California: "An astonishing service for humanity" and recording artist, Sting: "Everybody has to see this".
 Ephron's writing on the ice age threat also appeared in The Globe and Mail, the Los Angeles Weekly and Acres USA.

 New Energy Movement

-In the 1980s, a contemporary of Hamaker, Alden Bryant,Whose World to Lose?, Alden Bryant, Earth Regeneration Society, 1992 founded a campaign organization called Earth Regeneration Society with former IBM engineer Fred Wood, Barbara Logan and others, advocating global soil remineralization, reforestation, carbon dioxide reduction and a new energy movement.
+In the 1980s, a contemporary of Hamaker, Alden Bryant, founded a campaign organization called Earth Regeneration Society with former IBM engineer Fred Wood, Barbara Logan and others, advocating global soil remineralization, reforestation, carbon dioxide reduction and a new energy movement.
 After attending many international conferences on climate issues, Bryant set up the New Energy Movement organization.